 Granted, Microsoft was running a promotion where they were handing out free subs to Ninja's Mixer, something akin to an early adopter bonus, that has no adds and comes with specialised Ninja emojis.

-Ninja started off on the right foot, both in terms of viewers and his gameplay, and the average from his first few days on Mixer already exceeded his recent average on Twitch, not including the Fortnite World Cup figures.
+Ninja started off on the right foot, both in terms of viewers and his gameplay, and the average from his first few days on Mixer already exceeded his on Twitch, not including the Fortnite World Cup figures.

 He amassed 3,842,296 total views so far and his popularity helped Mixer to the top of the iOS App Store, which is enough proof of the viewership he commands.

 In fact, 500,000 subs all came on the day he announced the move.
 His Twitch subs are at measly 15,000, but Twitch only recently implemented the feature so, between that and Microsoft's freebies, it's not exactly a fair comparison.

 According to Screenrant, Ninja's peak on twitch in March 2018 was 250,000, so he doubled these figures right off the bat.
 That said, he's still some way off of the numbers he once commanded, and besides - the real scientific analyses will require the initial boost to subside.